 - USB dongles of any type (including network adapters.)

-It’s important to keep in mind that once you’ve upgraded to DSM 7, there’s no (easy) way to go back to DSM 6.
+It’s essential to keep in mind that once you’ve upgraded to DSM 7, there’s no (easy) way to go back to DSM 6.
 With Synology servers, upgrading the software has always been a one-way street.

 DSM 7.0 sure is an exciting upgrade that rings in a lot of improvements.